jmakino/clop-crystal/README.md

       (c) 2020, Jun Makino

       By running the file (typing "crystal clopsample.cr"), you can check whether it still behaves correctly.
-Maximum help is provided with --hellp ("crystal clopsample.cr -- --help").
+Maximum help is provided with --help ("crystal clopsample.cr -- --help").